 You may be able to obtain a copy of your credit-based insurance score through your insurer, but the insurer is not obligated to give you details on how the score is created.
 Your best strategy to improve your credit-based insurance score is to take steps to raise your overall credit score and expect the insurance score to follow.
 Learn more about what makes up a credit score and how to raise your credit score in our new free eBook, Give Yourself Credit.

 Start by assessing your credit report.
 Acquire a copy of your report from each of the three major credit bureaus (Experian, Equifax, and TransUnion) and review it for errors.
-Credit Manager can provide you with your three credit reports from Experian, TransUnion, and Equifax within minutes.
+Credit Manager can provide you with your TransUnion credit report within minutes, free of charge.
+For a fee, you can also get your credit reports from Experian and Equifax quickly and easily from Credit Manager by MoneyTips.
 Address any errors that you find through the bureaus.

 Next, make sure that you continue to make all payments on time and manage your credit wisely.
 Keep balances flat or decreasing.
 Be reluctant to take on new debt and/or open new lines of credit.
 Aim to keep your overall credit utilization (the amount of available credit relative to the amount you use) as low as possible.
 Credit utilization below 20% is a reasonable goal.
 Over time, your credit score should increase and bring you better rate offers on everything from credit cards to loans to insurance.